-Effective January 1, 2008, the tobacco products tax on all tobacco, other than moist snuff, increased from 25% of the manufacturer's list price to 50% of the list price, and then further increased to 71% of manufacturer's established list price beginning on September 1, 2009 (see Table 2).
+Effective January 1, 2008, the tobacco products tax on all tobacco, other than moist snuff, increased from 25% of the manufacturer's list price to 50% of the list price, and then further increased to 71% of manufacturer's established list price beginning on September 1, 2009.
 Beginning January 1, 2008, a cap of 50 cents was also established as the maximum tax per cigar.

-The taxation of moist snuff was converted to a weight based tax effective January 1, 2008, but returned to a price based tax (at 100% of the manufacturer's established list price) effective September 1, 2009.
-Table 2 below lists past and current tax rates for all types of tobacco products.
+The taxation of moist snuff was converted to a weight-based tax effective January 1, 2008 but returned to a price-based tax (at 100% of the manufacturer's established list price) effective September 1, 2009.